2025 Gulf Coast blizzard: Georgia

-Governor Brian Kemp warned on January 21 that the storm could wreak "havoc" on the city of Atlanta due to its unpredictable nature and shifting more north then initially projected.
+Governor Brian Kemp warned on January 21 that the storm could wreak "havoc" on the city of Atlanta due to its unpredictable nature and shifting more north than initially projected.
 Many schools across the state closed early in advance of the storm.
 One death has been reported due to cold temperatures.
 Atlanta recorded 1.1 in (2.8 cm) of snow, marking its second 1 inch+ snowfall in less than 2 weeks after nearly seven years without receiving an inch of snow, also making this a top 10 snowiest January on record.
 Areas north and west of the city received little to no precipitation and thus no impacts, while areas of the city, DeKalb, Gwinnett, South Fulton and Clayton counties had major traffic jams and hundreds of cars stranded on iced over streets.
 The previous winter weather advisory was upgraded to a winter storm warning as snow was falling, and Hartsfield-Jackson International Airport was placed on a ground stop.

 Middle and Southern Georgia reported even higher amounts of snow, amounting to over 6 inches at times.
 The snowfall totals are displayed in the table below, sourced from NWS: